anhem/test-populator/README.md

 named fields in the list will be skipped if encountered.
 This is mostly a code coverage issue and should rarely be needed otherwise.

+### objectFactoryEnabled

+Experimental!

+This will result in populated objects to also be generated as java code in `target/generated-test-sources/test-populator/`.
+These files can then be copied into your project and used as any other java class.

+This will not work when [FIELD](#Field) or [accessNonPublicConstructors](#accessNonPublicConstructors) is used because they use reflection to override how class are accessed.

 ## ToBuilder

 calling `toBuilder()` on a PopulateConfig object will convert it back to a builder, making it easy to make copies of a